UNIQUE-Students/UNIQUE-Students.github.io/_pages/2022/uss.md

 ## Important dates

 * Posters and Lightning Talks Registration due: <b>Monday, May 12th, 2022 (anywhere on earth)</b>
-* Registration will open soon
+* Registration is open soon

 ---
 <!---